Commas &

 After introductory phrases or words

-Introductory phrases typically come before a sentence’s subject.
+Introductory phrases typically come before a sentences subject.
 Commas after short

 phrases are typically optional.